Inside: Girls can do anything is a book list to inspire your girl to believe in herself, dream big, and color outside the lines.

 A book list to inspire your daughter

-Disclaimer: I participate in Amazon affiliate program.
+Disclaimer: I participate in the Amazon affiliate program.
 It means if you buy a product through my link, I can get a small commission at no cost to you.
 Thank you for supporting Kid Minds!

 Me…Jane by Patrick McDonnell

-Jane Goodall might go down in history books as the most famous primatologist of all times, but, for me, her story always is about girls sticking together and the power of a mother’s love.
-In her twenties, Jane got her first opportunity to live in Africa and study wild chimpanzee on the shores of Lake Tanganyika (what she had dreamed about since childhood), but the British government wouldn’t allow it.
+Jane Goodall might go down in history books as the most famous primatologist of all time, but, for me, her story always is about girls sticking together and the power of a mother’s love.
+In her twenties, Jane got her first opportunity to live in Africa and study wild chimpanzees on the shores of Lake Tanganyika (what she had dreamed about since childhood), but the British government wouldn’t allow it.
 A single young woman living in Africa with a group of male scientists?
 Out of the question.
 Mom to the rescue!
 Jane’s mom volunteered to travel with Jane and live there with her.

 This picture book biography by Patrick McDonnell doesn’t go into too many details, but it’s a great introduction to Jane Goodall, a little girl who decided that one day she would study African animals in the wild, and she did.
-I love the cream-colored paper, ink and watercolor drawings.
+I love cream-colored paper, ink, and watercolor drawings.
 I also love glimpses of her science notebooks and the jump to a color photograph on the page where her dreams come true.
 The Caldecott Honor medal is well deserved.